finos/community/.github/ISSUE_TEMPLATE/new-legend-modeling.md

 ## Proposed Solution
 *Describe the proposed modeling effort and how it aims to solve the business problem.*

+## Tentative Roadmap
+*Describe the short and medium term goals and phases of the modeling initiative.
+What does success look like for this modeling initiative?

 ## Current Status
 *If applicable, summarize the history and current state of the modeling effort*